 Step 3.
 Pay the deposit and just wait till the departure day to enjoy your time in the country.
 You can ask the tour operator about what to prepare like clothes or footwear for specific activities or necessary documents.

-Step 4.Last thing left to do is to enjoy your trip to your heart’s content.
+Step 4.
+The last thing left to do is to enjoy your trip to your heart’s content.

 For First-time visitors to Vietnam, the most suitable tour for you is classic tours which can offer you a wide range of duration and activities at the most highlighted destinations in Vietnam.
-With classic tours, you can have the most insight of Vietnam even for the first time on the nature, culture, people and food.
+With classic tours, you can have the most insight into Vietnam even for the first time on the nature, culture, people, and food.
 Classic tours can also be flexible to your requests to make your first-time experience in Vietnam most suitable and perfect.

 From our perspective, the best tours for First-time visitors to Vietnam should be from 7 days to 20 days, according to your schedule.
 Check below for our best classic tours for first-time visitors:

-Vietnam Heritage Tour – 12 Days: The tour is designed to get you to the best bits of Vietnam heritage where you can enjoy all of the country’s cultural as well as natural most special features just within 12 captivating days.
+Vietnam Heritage Tour – 12 Days: The tour is designed to get you to the best bits of Vietnam’s heritage where you can enjoy all of the country’s cultural as well as natural most special features just within 12 captivating days.
 Price from US$ 1380 per person.

 For those who are traveling with your family, your tour to Vietnam should be designed particularly just for you and your family.
 See more ideas for your family holiday here.

 With other more special interests or styles.
 See our Vietnam Tours.